 Manjushri (lit.
 “Gentle Glory”) is a visualization representing the transcendent wisdom (prajna) aspect of enlightened mind/reality.
 He is thus both a psychological and an ontological symbol.
-Such visualizations are universal archetypal expressions of experiential spirituality and skilful means by which the mind may use the right-brain faculty of visualization, with its superlative data-processing capability, to enter into a higher state of consciousness characterized by intimate communion with the reality that they represent.
+Such visualizations are universal archetypal expressions of experiential spirituality and skilled means by which the mind may use the right-brain faculty of visualization, with its superlative data-processing capability, to enter into a higher state of consciousness characterized by intimate communion with the reality that they represent.
 They are often also associated with prayers, mantras, or vocalizations that serve the same function.
 Manjushri is the original Mahayana bodhisattva (lit. “enlightenment being”).
 He is associated with the East and has a Pure Land associated with him called Vimala, which is simply an imaginal world projected by him and those who commit themselves to his conceptualization.
 Je Tsongkhapa, the founder of the Gelug school of Tibetan Buddhism, received his teachings from Manjushri.
 His female consort, with whom he is shown in intimate embrace, is Saraswati.

 Manjushri is visualized as a male figure wielding a flaming sword in his right hand.
 In his left hand, he holds the Prajnaparamita Sutra.
 He may be depicted sitting on a blue lion or seated on a lion skin.
 The iconographies of the Catholic saints and Vodun loa are similar in principle.
 His Sanskrit mantra is oṃ arapacana dhīḥ, which may be separated into Om plus the six syllables, Ah Ra Pa Cha Na Dhi.
 In his wrathful form, he is Yamantaka, the Destroyer of Death.
 Mipham the Great, who authored the standard textbook on Tibetan MO divination, is considered a human emanation of Manjushri.
 In Japan, Manjushri is credited with the invention of male homosexual love.
 In Indonesia, Manjushri was portrayed as a youthful handsome man with the palm of his hands tattooed with the image of flower.
 His right hand lies down in open palm with his left hand holding an Utpala blue lotus.
 The Utpala is used as a medicinal plant in Ayurvedic medicine and has psychedelic properties.
 Manjushri also uses the necklace made of tiger canine teeth.